gocardless/activerecord-safer_migrations/README.md

 Postgres holds ACCESS EXCLUSIVE locks for [almost all][pg-alter-table] DDL operations.
-ACCESS EXCLUSIVE locks conflict with all other table-level locks, and cause issues in two situations:
+ACCESS EXCLUSIVE locks conflict with all other table-level locks, which can cause issues in several situations.
+For instance:

 1. If the lock is held for a long time, all other access to the table will be blocked, which can result in downtime.